Pclaws/TinDog/README.md

                 d="M2.854 15.854A.5.5 0 0 1 2 15.5V14H.5a.5.5 0 0 1-.354-.854l1.5-1.5A.5.5 0 0 1 2 11.5h1.793l.53-.53c-.771-.802-1.328-1.58-1.704-2.32-.798-1.575-.775-2.996-.213-4.092C3.426 2.565 6.18 1.809 8 3.233c1.25-.98 2.944-.928 4.212-.152L13.292 2 12.147.854A.5.5 0 0 1 12.5 0h3a.5.5 0 0 1 .5.5v3a.5.5 0 0 1-.854.354L14 2.707l-1.006 1.006c.236.248.44.531.6.845.562 1.096.585 2.517-.213 4.092-.793 1.563-2.395 3.288-5.105 5.08L8 13.912l-.276-.182a21.86 21.86 0 0 1-2.685-2.062l-.539.54V14a.5.5 0 0 1-.146.354l-1.5 1.5Zm2.893-4.894A20.419 20.419 0 0 0 8 12.71c2.456-1.666 3.827-3.207 4.489-4.512.679-1.34.607-2.42.215-3.185-.817-1.595-3.087-2.054-4.346-.761L8 4.62l-.358-.368c-1.259-1.293-3.53-.834-4.346.761-.392.766-.464 1.845.215 3.185.323.636.815 1.33 1.519 2.065l1.866-1.867a.5.5 0 1 1 .708.708L5.747 10.96Z" />
 </svg>

-## Text:

-Meet new and interesting dogs nearby.

-Easy to use.
-So easy to use, even your dog could do it.

-Elite Clientele.
-We have all the dogs, the greatest dogs.

-Guaranteed to work.
-Find the love of your dog's life or your money back.

-"I no longer have to sniff other dogs for love.
-I've found the hottest Corgi on TinDog.
-Woof."
-Pebbles, New York

-A Plan for Every Dog's Needs
-Simple and affordable price plans for you and your dog.

-Chihuahua
-$0/mo
-5 Matches Per Day
-10 Messages Per Day
-Unlimited App Usage

-Labrador
-$15/mo
-Unlimited Matches
-Unlimited Messages
-Unlimited App Usage

-Mastiff
-$29/mo
-Pirority Listing
-Unlimited Matches & Messages
-Unlimited App Usage
 # TinDog